 The Online Age Cafe is a collaborative effort of Viva Village, the Beaverton City Library, and Washington County Disabled, Aging, and Veterans Services.

-Please email Jeff Lee at firstname.lastname@example.org if you are interested in participating.
+Please email Jeff Lee at email@example.com if you are interested in participating or would like more information.

 Estate & Will Planning During this pandemic we have come to the realization that many people are scared and are wanting to get their estate plans and Wills in order, but just do not know where to start.
 So what we did is, we put together a short video to address some of these issues.
 Here’s the link: https://www.rbsllc.com/online-estate-planning